 Who can register to vote online?

 If you have a Virginia driver's license or learners' permit, you can!
 If not, then you can begin the registration process online.
 You will, however, need to print out the application and mail it in.

-By registering via your unique link, your school will get credit towards the Challenge!
+By registering via your unique link below, your school will get credit towards the Challenge!
 That's how we will keep track of how many students have registered per school.

 Click here to find your school: https://www.lwv-fairfax.org/hsvr The links takes you directly to the site of the Virginia Department of Elections.
 Email email@example.com if you would like more information.